 Their inputs to the central sterile processing area can help improve the sterile processing technician‘s job.
 Feedback from the central sterile processing department to the OR can help both parties identify areas for improvement.

 It can include spraying or covering the dirty instruments at the point of use before being returned to sterile processing.
-This method avoids the bioburden from drying on the equipment and makes it easier to clean the instruments.
+This method prevents the bioburden from drying on the equipment and makes it easier to clean the instruments.

 Sharing this kind of information requires open lines of communication between sterile processing and the operating room (OR).
 These changes are imperative in improving patient care.
 It cannot be made when there is not a collaborative working relationship.